Alexandra Emilianov

 Alexandra "Sasha" Emilianov (born 19 September 1999) is a Moldovan female discus thrower, who won an individual gold medal at the 2015 Youth World Championships and at the 2018 IAAF World U20 Championships.

 Emilianov was an All-American discus thrower for the Kansas Jayhawks track and field team, finishing runner-up in the discus at the 2022 NCAA Division I Outdoor Track and Field Championships.

+She competed for Moldova at the 2020 Summer Olympics and 2024 Summer Olympics.